 Texas added the most new residents of any state over the past year according to the July 1, 2017 estimates of the United States Census Bureau.
 Texas grew by 400,000 residents (Figure 1).
 Florida added 328,000 residents more than one third more than California.
 Four states grew between 100,000 to 125,000, led by Washington, North Carolina, Georgia and Arizona.
 Colorado and Tennessee round out the top 10.
 The ten states adding the most new residents include five from the South census region and five from the West census region.
+Many residents decide to move states for many reasons, whether it may be a new job, to be with family, or to benefit from a lower cost of living, what ever it may be, American citizens use haulage mover companies to move their belongings as well as even shipping a car to their new state, one of the most popular states to move everything to at the moment is Texas, as shown by the data below.

 Over this decade, the three largest states have dominated numeric population growth.
 Texas has led the nation in each of the seven years, though has experienced declines in growth over the last two due likely to the instability in petroleum markets.
 Since 2010, Texas has added 3.1 million residents, more than live in 18 states and the District of Columbia.
 California has added 2.2 million new residents since 2010, edging out Florida.
 California’s growth, however, has dropped significantly, to 240,000 between 2016 and 2017 the smallest number since the late 1990s.
 California’s growth in this decade had peaked in 2014 at more than 350,000, but has since dropped by nearly one quarter.
 Florida added 2.1 million new residents and has led California in each of the last three years.